open-rmf/rmf-cloud-tools/roles/wireguard/wg_server/example/README.md

 # wg_server
 Create a wireguard server on target device(s).
-Tested using the `docker_cluster` image.
+Tested using the `docker_cluster` environment.

 ## Setup
 Be sure to have done the Setup steps as documented in `env/docker_cluster/README`.